-In the Department of Developmental Services, this class is accountable for developing, implementing and administering statewide comprehensive programs dedicated to consumers of the agency.
+In the Department of Developmental Services this class is accountable for administering the programs and operations of statewide comprehensive programs dedicated to consumers of the agency.

-Receives administrative direction from the Deputy Commissioner or other administrative official of higher grade.
+Receives executive direction from the Deputy Commissioner or other administrative official of higher grade.

 EXAMPLES OF DUTIES